kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

 If `mapper` is specified for a code, that particular `HttpClientResponseMapper` is used.
 If `type` is specified, Kora selects a response mapper for that type and then casts the result to the method return type.
 This is useful for closed response hierarchies where different HTTP statuses correspond to different result subtypes.
+If neither is specified, Kora asks the graph for an `HttpClientResponseMapper` of the method return type (`HttpClientResponseMapper<Void>` for a `void` method).
+A status code that is not listed and has no `DEFAULT` entry still throws `HttpClientResponseException`.

 ===! ":fontawesome-brands-java: `Java`"